gvwilson/sdxpy/src/glob/index.md

 [% inc file="test_glob_any.py" keep="tests" %]

 Either/or matching works much the same way.
-If the first alternative matches we try the rest of the chain.
+If the first alternative matches, we try the rest of the chain.
 If not,
-we try the second alternative, and if that doesn't work either we fail:
+we try the second alternative, and if that doesn't work either, we fail:

 [% inc file="glob_either.py" %]